A Reminder of its Brittleness: Language Reward Shaping May Hinder Learning for Instruction Following Agents: Experiments and Result Analysis

 \subsection{Experimental Setup}

 We conduct experiments in the Atari game Montezuma's Revenge, a challenging benchmark with sparse rewards, to evaluate the impact of rewarding partially matched trajectories on LRS agents.
 We conduct our experiments in three distinct rooms (A1, A2, and B3) to test the consistency of our analysis across different tasks.
 We collected top-rated instruction sentences from game forums relating to these levels.
 Our RL policy model is based on PPO and RND RL algorithm \citep{burda2018exploration}.
 Specifically, RND algorithm gives auxiliary rewards when agents reach unseen states, which is a widely accepted curiosity-driven exploration strategy.
-During training, we generate a graph that plots the number of training episodes on the x-axis against the number of wins on the y-axis.
-The area under this curve (AUC) serves as a metric to evaluate the learning efficiency of agents.
-Additional details can be found in Appendix~\ref{sec:appendiximpledetail}.
+We use Area Under the Learning Curve (AUC) metric.
+This AUC metric, having been previously endorsed in studies like \citet{goyal2019using}, emerges as a more fitting indicator of the convergence rate for RL models.
+For more details of AUC, refer to Appendix~\ref{sec:appendiximpledetail}.